-- Purchased the former Traver Hotel and with help from the City of Lake Geneva, the site was razed in 2016.
-We are looking forward to site's development as part of the downtown area's resurgance.
+Purchased the former Traver Hotel and with help from the City of Lake Geneva, the site was razed in 2016.

 - President – Michael Ploch, Community State Bank of Union Grove

-- Vice President – DeWayne Egly, Sierra Insurance Marketing
+- Vice President – DeWayne Egly, Citizen Member

 - Secretary – Richard Torhorst, Attorney